Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Application to Enrollment Data

 The results of the out-of-sample validation exercise are summarized in Table \ref{tab:val1}.
 MINTS results in the smallest MAE, narrowest interval width, and smallest interval score in all experiments.
 MINTS has close to nominal coverage in all experiments except for MNAR 40\%, where coverage is below nominal.
 MINTS generally also produces narrower interval widths compared to the existing methods; these intervals appear to be sufficiently wide under MCAR and MAR, but may be too narrow under MNAR.

 MICE PMM performs the worst overall, with comparatively large MAE and undercoverage in all experiments.
 This is perhaps unsurprising, as MICE PMM is the only method that does not account for the hierarchical structure of the data.
-Amelia TS also suffers from similarly large MAE as MICE PMM, but manages to retain close to nominal coverage in experiments under MCAR and MAR thanks to its wider intervals.
-The previously existing methods that have the best performance are pan Random Effects and Amelia TSCS.
-These two methods perform similarly in terms of MAE within experiments, with Amelia TSCS having larger MAE overall.
-Amelia TSCS has narrower intervals than pan Random Effects in most experiments, where Amelia TSCS tends towards undercoverage while pan Random Effects tends towards overcoverage.
-Despite performing well overall, both these methods lead to larger MAE and interval scores than MINTS.
+Amelia TS suffers from similarly large MAE as MICE PMM, but retains close to nominal coverage in experiments under MCAR and MAR thanks to its wider intervals.
+Out of the previously existing methods, pan Random Effects and Amelia TSCS perform the best overall.
+Amelia TSCS tends towards undercoverage, having larger MAE and narrower intervals than pan Random Effects in most experiments, while pan Random Effects tends towards overcoverage.